turingschool/front-end-curriculum/lessons/module-2/this-is-confusing.md

 * `this` refers to the current *context* (or owner) of the code being executed
 * `this` refers to the object on which the current function is called
+* Context is most often determined by how a function is invoked

 Depending on where `this` is used, it can refer to different things.
 One key thing to remember is **we can only change the value of** `this` **inside of a function**.
 There are a few ways we can invoke/execute a function to change the value of `this`.